 How Do Special Drawing Rights Work?

 SDRs are allocated to each of the countries who are IMF members.
 The amount of SDRs that are allocated to each country is based on their individual IMF quotas.
 IMF quotas are based broadly on the relative economic position of the country in the world economy.
-This quota is essentially a country’s financial commitment to the IMF and its voting power.
+The quota is essentially a country’s financial commitment to the IMF and its voting power.
 The IMF determines whether there is a need for a new allocation of SDRs in the global economy every five years.
 In 2009, in response to the financial crisis, the IMF allocated the largest amount of SDRs since its inception.

 SDRs can be traded for freely usable currencies between IMF members through voluntary trading agreements.
 These agreements are facilitated by the IMF and can be done to adjust reserves or meet the balance of payments needs.
 It is important to understand that SDRs are neither a currency nor a financial claim on the IMF.
 SDRs are a potential claim of IMF members on freely usable currencies.

 When SDRs are initially allocated to an IMF member country, the member is given two positions.
 The two positions are the “SDR holdings” and the “SDR allocations.”
 Countries will receive interest on its holdings and will pay interest based on its allocations position.
 The interest amount for both positions is based on the SDR interest rate.
 The two positions’ values start out the same; therefore, the interest received and interest paid cancel each other out.

-Here we see a country with an SDR holdings position equal to its allocations position.
+Here, we see a country with an SDR holdings position equal to its allocations position.
 The interest received would balance the interest paid out.
 Below, we see a country with a holdings position below the allocations position.
-This country has traded SDRs for freely usable foreign currency.
+The country has traded SDRs for freely usable foreign currency.
 It now pays more interest than it receives, based on the SDR interest rate.

 The IMF has the authority to call upon its designation mechanism for members with strong holdings positions to purchase freely usable currencies from members with weak holdings positions.

 How are the SDR Value and SDR interest rate (SDRi) Calculated?